lyndon025/playtested/src/content/article/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear.md

 ---
-title: "One of a kind Match-three RPG game! | Full Review - Bright Reappear"
+author: lyndonguitar
+category: Review
-description: "Bright Reappear, a match-three game combined with RPG-style gameplay, was released on June 21, 2023.
+description: 'Bright Reappear, a match-three game combined with RPG-style gameplay, was released on June 21, 2023.
 It is now available on Taptap for $1.99.
+The question
-The question arises: is it worth the price?
-Is it a steal?"
+  arises: is it worth the price?
+Is it a steal?'
+featured: false
 pubDate: 2023-06-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bright-reappear"]
+tags:
-featured: false
+- taptap
+- bright-reappear
-thumb: "/images/reviews/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-0.avif"
+thumb: /images/reviews/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-0.avif
+title: One of a kind Match-three RPG game! | Full Review - Bright Reappear
 ---

 <div class="gallery">